Autism-Related Catatonia: Shut Downs, Mobility, and Speech Difficulties After Early Childhood

 Clinicians do not generally recognize the gradual presentation which occurs in autistic people rather than the full blown catatonic stupor state which is easy to diagnose and familiar to clinicians, therefore catatonia type breakdown is rarely picked up at an early stage, and is often misdiagnosed and mistreated.

-What is the treatment for catatonia in those with ASD?
+What is the treatment for catatonia for autistic people?

 Dr. Amitta Shah, clinical psychologist, and Dr. Lorn Wing have recommended a psychological approach which is based on their finding that stress and anxiety, and side effects of psychiatric medication are the main causes of catatonia-like breakdown (Wing & Shah, 2000).
 This is an individual approach which investigates the particular stress for the person concerned and addresses this based on a comprehensive psychological assessment and working with carers and local multi-disciplinary teams to implement a holistic plan.